-A no annual fee business credit card can help you earn more rewards on your daily purchases.
-Each card earns bonus points on different spending habits.
-If you’re not sure which card to add to your wallet, check out this Amex Blue Business Cards vs Chase Ink Cash comparison.
+A no-annual-fee business credit card can help you earn more rewards on your daily purchases.
+But each card earns bonus points on different spending, so it’s important to find the best card for your business.

 Amex Blue Business vs Chase Ink Cash Review

-New Ink Business Cash® Credit Card cardholders can earn $900 bonus cash back after spending $6,000 on purchases in the first 3 months from account opening.
-This is the best offer ever on this card!
+New Ink Business Cash® Credit Card cardholders can earn a $900 bonus cash back after spending $6,000 on purchases in the first 3 months from account opening.

 Verdict: Ink Business Cash® Credit Card